Skonamonkey/SmSMS/README.md

 Download APK from [release](https://github.com/ibnux/Android-SMS-Gateway/releases) page
   then open https://sms.ibnux.net/ to learn how to send sms
+--- I have compiled my own App - and am in the middle of creating my own Server API - These instructions will be updated later.

 you can find backend folder for server side in this source